Israeli infiltration of an Iranian nuclear archive: Contents

 In total, the archive included 100,000 documents.
-The majority of the documents were created between 1999 and 2003, after which the AMAD Project was halted and Iran's nuclear program was moved under more secrecy.
+The majority of the documents were created between 1999 and 2003, after which the AMAD Project was halted and Iran's nuclear weapons research program was cancelled.
 The documents demonstrated that Iran's program to develop nuclear weapons was larger, more sophisticated, and better organized than was suspected in 2003, when the AMAD Project was halted, according to nuclear experts and journalists.
 According to weapons expert David Albright, the documents indicated that Iran conducted more high-explosive tests than previously known.
 The trove indicated that nuclear scientists, such as Massoud Ali-Mohammadi discussed how to split Iran's nuclear program into overt and covert partitions.
 The documents also contained schematics of Iran's Fordow nuclear facility (then known as Al Ghadir), yielding information on the size and layout of the underground complex.

 Journalists from the New York Times and other US outlets and inspectors from the IAEA confirmed that the documents demonstrated Iran had previously worked to develop nuclear weapons, despite the country's insistence that its nuclear program was only for civilian purposes.
 British and American officials confirmed the authenticity of the trove.
 The documents also documented then-Iranian President Hassan Rouhani's membership of a Council for Advanced Technologies that approved the program and indicated that the IRGC and Quds Force played supporting roles.

 The US had previously known of Iran's nuclear weapons research before 2004, and the documents contained no revelations about recent nuclear activity.
 According to journalist Yonah Jeremy Bob and nuclear expert Jeffrey Lewis, much of the key contents were already reported in past IAEA reports.
-However, the trove provided more clarity about Iran's specific goals for its arsenal, and it proved that Iran violated the JCPOA, which prohibited Iran from engaging in any research and development activity and required full disclosure of all of Iran's nuclear program, including documentation.
+However, the trove provided more clarity about Iran's specific goals for its arsenal.